ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ## Data processing requests

-##### Forward range to socket request

-Read a range of keys at once ("read range request")
+These requests are closely related to the MapReduce protocol, as outlined in mapred-protocol.md.

+##### 'Initialize range for data chunk requests' requests

+This request spawns a new thread that waits for data chunks request

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x40 Request type (Forward range to socket request)]
 * Frame 1: 4-byte little-endian unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 3: End key (inclusive).
-If this has zero length, the count ends at the last key
+If this has zero length, the count ends at the last keys
-* Frame 4-n: PULL Endpoints to connect to.
-Put requests (spec: see above) will be sent to these sockets.
-            Endpoints may not be inproc:// and shall be addressible to the server
-* Frame n+1: Empty delimiter frame
-* Frame (n+2)-n: SUB endpoints to send progress messages to.

-No frame, except the delimiter frame, may be empty.
+* Frame 4: 64-bit little-endian unsigned integer, interpreted as the limit of keys to scan.

 The server may spawn a new thread to serve the request.
 Replying to the request does not indicate any kind of success.